This guide answers common questions about transferring a domain to Squarespace.

 Should I keep my account with my previous domain provider?

-In most cases, you can cancel your domain account with your previous provider after the transfer is complete.
+You can usually cancel your domain account with your previous provider after the transfer is complete.
 You'll now manage all domain settings and billing through Squarespace.
 We recommend contacting your provider before cancelling to ensure that you won't lose access to any special features, such as email or advanced settings.

 Can I access my email during the transfer?

 If you have a custom email address linked to your domain, you may experience email downtime during the transfer.
 If people send you emails during this downtime, the emails will bounce.

 Before transferring your domain to Squarespace, we recommend contacting your current email provider to ensure that there won’t be any restrictions or issues by moving to Squarespace.
 We also recommend backing up any essential emails, contacts, or settings you may need.